Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Fields, action and symmetries

 1. In the first case we can assume that

-Here by $\ve_{s}^{L}$ and $\ve_{s}^{R}$ we denote left/right four-dimensional chiral components.
-They are respectively defined as the $-1/+1$ eigenspaces of the chirality operator $\Gamma^{1234}$.
-In this case the first equation in~(\ref{eq:good-Killing-spinors}) is also automatically satisfied.
-Moreover, the spinors $\ve$ and $\tilde \ve$ also have opposite chirality over the whole $S^4$.
-Hence we have $8$ generators, say $\hat \ve_{s}^{R}$ and $\hat \ve_{c}^{L}$, which anticommute to pure gauge transformations generated by the scalar field $\Phi := (\ve \Gamma^{A} \ve) \Phi_{A}$.
+Here by $\hat \ve_{s}^{L}$ and $\hat \ve_{s}^{R}$ we denote left/right four-dimensional chiral components, which are in the $+1/-1$ eigenspaces of $\Gamma^{1234}$.
+The first equation in~(\ref{eq:good-Killing-spinors}) is automatically satisfied.
+Moreover, the spinors $\ve$ and $\tilde \ve$ have opposite chirality everywhere on $S^4$.
+The $8$ generators, components of $\hat \ve_{c}^{L}$ and $\hat \ve_{s}^{R}$ anticommute to pure gauge transformations generated by the field $\Phi := (\ve \Gamma^{A} \ve) \Phi_{A}$.
 The $\delta_{\ve}$-closed observables are the gauge invariant functions of $\Phi$ and their descendants.
-One could try to interpret such $\delta_{\ve}$ as a cohomological BRST operator $Q$ and to relate in this way the physical $\CalN=2$ gauge theory on $S^4$ with the topological Donaldson-Witten theory.
-That does not work, because in the present case the conformal Killing spinor $\ve$, generated by such $\hat \ve_{s}$ and $\hat \ve_{c}$ necessary vanishes somewhere on $S^4$.
-Of course, in the twisted theory~\cite{Witten:1988ze,Vafa:1994tf} the problem does not arise, since $\ve$ is a scalar and can be set to be a non-zero constant everywhere.
-However, our goal is to treat the non-twisted theory.
-Moreover, the circular Wilson loop operator $W_R(C)$ is not closed under such $\delta_{\ve}$.
-Thus we turn to the second case.
+Such $\delta_{\ve}$ relates to the cohomological BRST operator $Q$ of Donaldson-Witten theory on a punctured $S^4$; the puncture is at the point where $\ve$ vanishes.
+This is unlike the twisted theory~\cite{Witten:1988ze,Vafa:1994tf} in which twisted $\ve$ is a nowhere vanishing constant scalar.

-2. The spinors $\hat \ve_{s}$ and $\hat \ve_{c}$ have the same chirality, say left, and the first equation restricts them to be orthogonal
+2. The spinors $\hat \ve_{s}$ and $\hat \ve_{c}$ have the same chirality, say right, and the first equation restricts them to be orthogonal